zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Working in ```content.js```...

 ### Add an image
 In order to add the image to the current page, we'll use some js.
-Take a stab at adding a div and img to the body of the html document, just like you would in a main javascript file for a normal page, like your quizz.
+Take a stab at adding a div and img to the body of the html document, just like you would in a main javascript file for a normal page, like your quiz.

 We have included some images in ```img/```, feel free to add your own photo or just use ```img/mohawk.jpg``` ![](img/mohawk.jpg).